GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/control-access-to-vms.md

 as users might be connecting from compromised devices or untrusted networks.

 To reduce risk, you can configure IAP TCP-forwarding so that users can only access VM instances from certain devices or locations.
-This is referred to a context-aware access.
+This is referred to as context-aware access.

 Context-aware access distinguishes between policy definition and policy enforcement: